Verify Kryptos K4 Yourself

 Gate certainty

-- Z1 binary mask: fully derivable from KALPHA via kpos mod 8 + 3-rule exception.
+- Z1 binary mask: derivable from KALPHA via kpos mod 8 with its constrained exceptions.

 - KRYPTOSA → IDQLNAME: TOSA → NAME is unique across all 358,800 ordered 4-letter sources in the 26-letter alphabet.